Over 15 percent of adults in the U.S. complain of severe headaches or migraines.

 Headaches and migraines can be quite painful and significantly impact your ability to perform daily activities.

-Schedule an appointment with your eye doctor to determine if a binocular vision problem is causing your headaches, and if a neuro-optometric rehabilitation program is right for you.
+Schedule an appointment with an eye doctor to determine if a binocular vision problem is causing your headaches, and if a neuro-optometric rehabilitation program is right for you.